 Comprehensive Housing Market Analysis

-In order to obtain federal funding from the U.S. Department of Housing and Urban Development (HUD), participating jurisdictions must submit a consolidated plan that describes activities and resources used to meet the needs of low- and moderate-income families.
+To obtain federal funding from the U.S. Department of Housing and Urban Development (HUD), participating jurisdictions must submit a consolidated plan that describes activities and resources used to meet the needs of low- and moderate-income families.
 The consolidated plan is designed to help states and local jurisdictions assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions.
-A required component of a consolidated plan is the completion of a housing market analysis.
+A required component of a consolidated plan is completing a housing market analysis.
 The Consolidated Plan and housing market analysis are used to inform policy decisions impacting household affordability and community development initiatives.

 In 2019, the City of Austin and four other partnering agencies in the Austin area entered into an Interlocal Agreement to develop a regional housing market analysis.
 By partnering with other agencies, parties were able to reduce overall project costs while expanding the project scope to review regional rather than jurisdictional housing and economic trends.
 The regional housing market analysis evaluates market conditions for the City of Austin and Travis County.